TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          \- Setting charsets may put some special requirements on both XML declaration/ meta-http-equiv.
 (C.9)

-         \- UTF-8 encoding is in fact expected by XML!!
+         \- UTF-8 encoding is in fact expected by XML!

          \- stylesheet element and attribute names are NOT converted to lowercase